Roch Thériault

-Thériault was arrested for assault in 1989, dissolving the cult, and was convicted for murder in 1993 for the death of follower Solange Boilard.
-He had previously killed an infant named Samuel Giguère, while two of his disciples, Geraldine Gagné Auclair and Gabrielle Nadeau, died following homeopathic treatments administered to them by Thériault.
+Thériault was arrested for assault in 1989, dissolving the cult, and in 1993 was convicted for the murder of follower Solange Boilard.
+He had previously killed an infant named Samuel Giguère, while two of his disciples, Geraldine Gagné Auclair and Solange Boilard, died following homeopathic treatments administered to them by Thériault.
 Thériault received a life sentence, which he was serving when he was murdered at Dorchester Penitentiary in 2011.
 Thériault, along with Robert Pickton, Clifford Olson and Paul Bernardo, has been considered one of Canada's most notorious criminals since the 1980s.

 Early life

-Roch Thériault was born on May 16, 1947, in Saguenay, Quebec, Canada, into a French-Canadian family, and raised in Thetford Mines.
-As a child Thériault was considered to be very intelligent, but dropped out of school in the seventh grade and began to teach himself the Old Testament of the Bible.
-Thériault believed that the end of the world was near, and would be brought on by the war between good and evil.
-Thériault converted from Catholicism to the Seventh-day Adventist Church, and began practising the denomination's regular holistic beliefs which encouraged a healthy lifestyle free of unhealthy foods and tobacco.
+Roch Thériault was born in Saint-Épiphane on May 16, 1947, into a poor French-Canadian Catholic family, and raised in Thetford Mines.
+Thériault was destined by his mother to become a Priest, but was ostracized by other family members due to having been born from an incestuous rape of his mother by his grandfather.
+He was frequently beaten by his stepfather throughout his childhood and his mother was too scared to protect him from the abuse, thus further isolating him from other family members.
+As a child Thériault was considered to be very intelligent, but dropped out of school in the seventh grade and lived many years in homeless shelters across Quebec and worked different odd jobs before he finally founded a small woodwork business.
+In 1972, he began to teach himself the Old Testament of the Bible after he met an adventist Pastor.
+Thériault believed that the end of the world was near and would be brought on by the war between good and evil.
+Thériault converted from Catholicism to the Seventh-day Adventist Church in January 1977, and began practising the denomination's regular holistic beliefs which encouraged a healthy lifestyle free of unhealthy foods and tobacco.